llorracc/SCE/growth.md

     - it would not be hard to identify these
 	  - there is a wealth of such tutorials at SciPy etc

-## The tutorials could have a fee
+## The tutorials could have a more substantial fee than \$25

-- PhD students maybe pay half price
+- PhD students maybe pay half price (or free)
   - with the society making up the difference